Ron Denhaan, Realtor (949) 290-3263. Coto de Caza real estate specialist.

 Do the cabins need work?

-All of the cabins out there need work.
-Many were originally built in 1930 or earlier.
-They all need on-going TLC and that's part of the deal (and fun) with owning a rustic forest cabin.
-If you're looking for "turn-key", don't come out to Holy Jim.
-We'll go look at some condos instead.
+Most of the cabins were originally built in 1930 or earlier.
+Many need on-going TLC and that's part of the deal (and fun) with owning a rustic forest cabin.
+If you're looking for "turn-key", don't come out to Holy Jim or to the National Forest -- we'll go look at some condos instead.

 I have a lot of other questions.